CxELabs/M365HOL/instructions.md

 	```@lab.CloudCredential(134).Password```

-	> [!KNOWLEDGE] We are running the PowerShell code below to create the accounts and groups in AAD and assign licenses for EMS E5 and Office E5
+	> [!KNOWLEDGE] We are running the PowerShell code below to create the accounts and groups in AAD and assign licenses for EMS E5 and Office E5.
+This script is also available at [https://aka.ms/labscripts](https://aka.ms/labscripts) as AADConfig.ps1.
     >
     > #### Azure AD User and Group Configuration
     > $tenantfqdn = "@lab.CloudCredential(134).TenantName"